mootools/mootools-core/Docs/Fx/Fx.Morph.md

 ### Setter

-Sets / gets a default Fx.Morph instance for an element
+Sets a default Fx.Morph instance for an Element.

 #### Syntax: